Shanti Menon 3 minute read

 The Institute of Building and Home Safety has information on retrofits that make structures safer and earn reductions in insurance premiums.
 We also need to avoid new building in risky areas and find ways to help high-risk households relocate when costs get too high.

 States and local governments should adopt stronger building codes and invest in protective infrastructure.
-The Biden administration has invested hundreds of millions of dollars in shoring up natural defenses, like wetlands and forests, as well lifting up roads, bridges and more to better protect communities from floods and fires.
+The Biden administration invested hundreds of millions of dollars in shoring up natural defenses, like wetlands and forests, as well lifting up roads, bridges and more to better protect communities from floods and fires.
 The insurance industry is also looking at similar investments that support climate risk reduction.

 “Climate risks are continuing to rise,” says Kousky.
 “We need governments and the insurance industry to act fast to get people out of harm’s way.”